gshubhamk/ds200-module4/README.md

   - number of faculties in IITs and
   - consumption of Liquefied Petroleum Gas over the years 2012-19

-The source of these two data is https://data.gov.in/. \ We then obtain the following plots for the above data
+The source of these two data is https://data.gov.in/.

+The following are plots and observations for the above two data
 ### Bar plot for number of faculties in each of the IITs

 <img src="plots/faculties_bar.png?raw=true"/>